Jahl icon

 11:00 AM | Colours of Everyday Creativity for Flourishing: Learnings and Aspirations

 Health can be fostered in everyday life in green spaces, neighbourhoods, dance studios, and community spaces.
 This panel celebrates the ordinary yet visionary ways ground up arts initiatives that have emerged in the landscape that foster well-being in daily life.
-Speakers: Ganesh Kumar (Woodlands Botanical Gardens), Mark Lin (Singapore Cancer Society), Kavitha Krishnan (Diverse Ability Dance Collective, Maya Dance Theatre), and Alicia Teng (National Gallery Singapore), and Andy Chia Qilong (Wayfarer).
+Speakers: Ganesh Kumar (Woodlands Botanical Gardens), Mark Lin (Singapore Cancer Society), Kavitha Krishnan (Diverse Ability Dance Collective, Maya Dance Theatre), Alicia Teng (National Gallery Singapore), Andy Chia Qilong (Wayfarer) and Ruth Soh (Temasek Shophouse).

 12:00 PM | The Arts and Professional Wellbeing: Emerging Opportunities